ritchiejacobs/ritchiejacobs.github.io/_drafts/angular-custom-form-component.md

 ---
 layout: post
-title: Creating a custom form component
+title: Creating a custom form component in Angular
-description: How to create a custom Reactive forms component for an Angular application.
+description: How to create a custom form component for an Angular application.
 tags: Angular
 ---